 It’s obviously a very personal decision to share a story regarding trauma.
 It puts anyone who chooses to at the mercy of their audience for immediate judgment and the risk of losing relationships.
-It also makes some people uncomfortable to hear such stories because not everyone can empathize or understands how to sympathise with someone who has experienced childhood trauma.
-It’s like a different world, an island of isolation, to the ears of someone who doesn’t understand the effects of abuse.
+It also makes some people uncomfortable to hear such stories because not everyone can empathize or understand how to sympathize with someone who has experienced childhood trauma and makes the person super uncomfortable – understandably so.
+It’s like a different world, an island of isolation, to the ears of someone who isn’t familiar with the effects of abuse.
 But it’s worth hearing the stories of others, because it’s exactly those experiences that connect us as human beings, and the more we know, the better people we can be to one another.
-After all, we are human before we are what we label ourselves as; Mom, Dad, Engineer, Mechanic, Advisor, Doctor…you get the point.
-The purpose of posting this message is to express that a positive and beautiful life is possible after surviving such experiences, often in cases of multiple ‘assailants’.
+After all, we are human before we are what we label ourselves as; Mom, Dad, Teacher, Engineer, Mechanic, Advisor, Doctor…you get the point.
+The purpose of posting this message is to express that a positive and successful life is possible after surviving such experiences, often in cases of multiple ‘assailants.’
+It takes a tremendous amount of focus, attention, and to be brutally honest, no, I’m not always successful in managing it.

 - American Humane Association